tayruxin/tp/docs/DeveloperGuide.md

 Prerequisite: There is at least one company in the list.

 1. Test case: `unremark 1` <br>
-   Expected: Remarks deleted from the first company in the list.
-Company detail panel will display "No remarks" under Remarks.
+   Expected: Remarks deleted from the first company in the list. `CompanyDetailPanel` will display "No remarks" under Remarks.

 ### Listing Companies
 1. Test case: `list` <br>
-   Expected: All companies in the list are displayed in the company list panel.
+   Expected: All companies in the list are displayed in the `CompanyListPanel`.

 ### Finding Companies
 1. Test case: `find Google` <br>
-   Expected: All companies with the keyword "Google" in their names are displayed in the company list panel.
+   Expected: All companies with the keyword "Google" in their names are displayed in the `CompanyListPanel`.
-2. Try finding for a company that does not exist in the list.
+2. Try finding for a company that does not exist in the list. <br>
-   Expected: No company is displayed in the company list panel.
+   Expected: No company is displayed in the `CompanyListPanel`.

 <div style="page-break-after: always;"></div>

 ### Sorting Companies by Deadline
 1. Test case: `sort` <br>
-   Expected: All companies in the list are displayed in the company list panel, sorted by deadline in ascending order.
+   Expected: All companies in the list are displayed in the `CompanyListPanel`, sorted by deadline in ascending order.
 2. Test case: `sort d` <br>
-   Expected: All companies in the list are displayed in the company list panel, sorted by deadline in descending order.
+   Expected: All companies in the list are displayed in the `CompanyListPanel`, sorted by deadline in descending order.
 3. Try sorting companies by an invalid parameter.
 Check that an error message is displayed.

 ### Filtering Companies by Application Status
 1. Test case: `filter s/PA` <br>
-   Expected: All companies with the application status "PA" are displayed in the company list panel.
+   Expected: All companies with the application status "PA" are displayed in the `CompanyListPanel`.
 2. Try again with an invalid application status.
 Check that an error message is displayed.

 ### Clearing All Data